minghai-jiang/biodiversity-app/public/markdown/Northern Paraguay deforestation.md

 from io import StringIO
 ```

-Furthermore we are going to use some of the utility functions defined in the Appendix notebook.

-Now let's save the url that we need in a varialbe to shorten our code further on.
+Now let's save the url that we need in a variable to shorten our code at a later stage.

 ```python